mlondi17/save-tabs-to-firebase/README.md

 ### Installation

-After installing Docker and acquiring the necessary API keys:

 1. After setting up your project in firebase go to your terminal and following command in order to install firebase.
   ```bash
   npm install firebase